ehb54/us3lims_dbutils/README.md

      - returns a list of record counts

 ## UltraScan LIMS specific
+ - uslims_binary_db_backup.php
+   - creates a binary backup of the mysql database in a unique directory
+ - uslims_db_schemas.php
+   - creates diff-able schema dumps with stored procedures, events and triggers for each dbinstance found in the database
+ - uslims_db_variables.php
+   - lists global mysqld variables of interest
  - uslims_dbs.php
    - lists all dbs with names like 'uslims3_%' except 'uslims3_global'
- - uslims_db_variables.php
-   - lists global mysqld variables of interest
  - uslims_domain_info.php
    - examines and validates domain name information
      1. checks os hostname